 How to Set Your Company’s Diversity and Inclusion Goals

 Human resources teams have been put to the task of creating new processes and balanced diversity and inclusion goals in the workplace.
-Tackling workplace injustice is not an overnight task or a one-time initiative, and organizations are turning to DEI technology for unbiased insights.
+Tackling workplace injustice is not an overnight task or a one-time initiative, and organizations are turning to DEI technology for reduced biased insights.

 Glassdoor reviews about diversity and racial justice have risen 63 percent since the Black Lives Matter movement took hold of the conversation in May 2020.
 Companies are now expected to acknowledge the realities of systemic racism, and have long-term goals for diversity and more importantly, inclusion.